TheMonk2121/ai-dev-tasks/400_guides/400_06_backlog-management-priorities.md

 1. **Review Scores**: Look at items with scores 3.0+ for high-impact work
 2. **Check Dependencies**: Ensure prerequisites are completed
 3. **Consider Effort**: Balance high-impact items with quick wins
-4. **Plan Sprint**: Select 2-3 items that can be completed in a sprint
+4. **Plan Sprint**: Select 2-3 items that can be completed in a sprin

 ##### **Backlog Maintenance**